A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Conclusion

 \section{Conclusion}

-In this paper, we have studied the fact that there is a common \nf{structure} in many software dependency graphs, and devised an experimental protocol to understand the evolution principles that result in such a common \nf{structure}.
-Our experimental approach is to devise a generative model of software dependency graphs and to compare the \nf{structure} of artificial graphs generated with model against real software graphs.
+In this paper, we have studied the fact that there is a common structure in many software dependency graphs, and devised an experimental protocol to understand the evolution principles that result in such a common structure.
+Our experimental approach is to devise a generative model of software dependency graphs and to compare the structure of artificial graphs generated with such a model against real software graphs.

-We have introduce a new generative model GD-GNC.
-This model generates graphs whose degree distribution seem very close to that of real software.
-This closeness is assessed with statistical tests.
-The basic operations which make up the model tell us something about the way software evolves: according to our experiments, new features are based on the perpetual remix of existing interacting classes and refactoring mostly consists of extracting a reusable class from an existing class.
+To this end, we have introduced a new generative model GD-GNC.
+This model generates graphs whose degree distribution is very close to that of real software: this closeness is assessed with statistical tests.
+This is a piece of evidence that the evolution rules encoded in the generative model resemble the actual ones: new features are based on the perpetual remix of existing interacting classes and refactoring mostly consists of extracting a reusable class from an existing class.

-Now that we have shown that meaningful generative models exist, future work can go beyond degree distributions.
-Graph motifs are patterns consisting of a small amount of nodes connected to each other in a certain way.
-Graph motifs \cite{MiloNetwork2002} may turn to be valuable to determine the \nf{structure} closeness of generated graphs.
-We hypothesize that motifs also emerge from the core evolution rules.
-Hence, if generated graphs share similar motifs with real software graphs, there is a good chance that the core evolution primitives of the model are close to the real ones.
+Now that we have shown that meaningful generative models exist, future work may consider properties more complex than those investigated in this paper.
+In particular, graph motifs are patterns consisting of a small amount of nodes connected to each other in a certain way.
+Graph motifs \cite{MiloNetwork2002} may turn to be valuable to determine the appropriateness of generated graphs.
+We hypothesize two kinds of motifs: ones resulting from design patterns introduced at once in software, and others that are evolutionary, kind of ``emergent design patterns''.
+Identifying them would shed a new interesting light on software evolution.